 For the period ended June 30, 2005, the aggregate amount of compensation we paid to our directors and executive officers was US\$1.4 million.
 Members of our board of directors received per diem fees for attendance at meetings of the board and Directors' Committee meetings, as applicable.
 We adopted a new profit sharing plan for its directors at an extraordinary shareholders' meeting held on June 6, 2005.
 Under the new plan, our directors receive 1.5% of our annual consolidated net income with the Chairman and Vice-President of the board receiving five times and two times, respectively, the amount received by the other directors and with a maximum of US\$40,000 for directors, US\$80,000 for the Vice-President and US\$200,000 for the Chairman.
 Prior to the new plan, we had a profit sharing plan for our directors under which the directors received the excess of 1.5% of dividends paid over their annual per diem fees.
-Through December 31, 2004, we have never distributed sufficient dividends such that 1.5% of those dividends was greater than our directors under such plan with respect to our directors or executive officers, respectively.
-Network of our directors or executive officers, respectively.
+Through December 31, 2004, we have never distributed sufficient dividends such that 1.5% of those dividends was greater than our directors' per diem fees and therefore have never paid a portion of our dividends to our directors.
+However, during 2005 we expect to distribute profits to our directors or executive officers, respectively.